 You’ll often find that Disney Cruises that take place during peak times of year (like school vacations) will be more expensive than other weeks.
 You’ll want to book those early to get the most stateroom options and the best Disney Cruise prices.

 If you are thinking of doing a Caribbean cruise, January can be a great option and is often the cheapest month.
-Typically all four ships (the Disney Magic, Disney Fantasy, Disney Dream, and Disney Wonder) are sailing in the Caribbean, so there are lots of sailings to choose from, with a variety of different Caribbean itineraries.
+Typically all four ships (the Disney Magic, Disney Fantasy, Disney Dream, and Disney Wonder) are sailing in the Caribbean, so there are lots of sailings to choose from, with many Caribbean itineraries.

 In addition, because the Caribbean can sometimes be chilly in January, it’s not as busy.
 I’ve been on several January cruises, and while sometimes the weather has been a little cool, we’ve also been very lucky with perfect weather.